biopragmatics/oquat/docs/unknowns/source/spd.md

 | SPDrf:Sierwald_1990             |        1 | [SPD:0000523](http://purl.obolibrary.org/obo/SPD_0000523)                                                                                                                                                                                                                                                  |
 | SPDrf:Uhl_et_al_2014            |        1 | [SPD:0000680](http://purl.obolibrary.org/obo/SPD_0000680)                                                                                                                                                                                                                                                  |

-## `SPR` (1)
+## `SPR`

+There are 1 usages of `SPR` in `spd`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SPR)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20SPR).

 | curie       |   usages | nodes                                                     |
 |-------------|----------|-----------------------------------------------------------|
 | SPR:Ramirez |        1 | [SPD:0000818](http://purl.obolibrary.org/obo/SPD_0000818) |

-## `TrOn` (1)
+## `TrOn`

+There are 1 usages of `TrOn` in `spd`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20TrOn)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20TrOn).

 | curie        |   usages | nodes                                                     |
 |--------------|----------|-----------------------------------------------------------|